Cagrilintide: Weight Reduction Research From Clinical Trials

 Amylin complements insulin's actions through several mechanisms:

-- Promotes satiety to regulate food intake
+- In laboratory research: Promotes satiety to regulate food intake

 The challenge is that natural amylin has a half-life of only 13 minutes and tends to aggregate, making it unsuitable as a medication.